txt/fse16/doc/fss.md

 # Feature and Instance Selection

+Timm's rule: the best thing to do with data is to throw most of it away.

+- Simpler models,
+- Quicker to explain, audit
+- Less work for anything down stream that has to watch or act on any variable

+Occam's Razor

--   Occam's Razor - The English philosopher, William of Occam (1300-1349) propounded Occam's Razor:
+-   English philosopher, William of
+    Occam (1300-1349) propounded Occam's Razor:
     -   Entia non sunt multiplicanda praeter necessitatem.
     -   (Latin for "Entities should not be multiplied more